serenity-bdd/serenity-core/README.md

 ### Use living documentation

 It is easier for us to fix something we can see breaking.
-If someone has to volunteer an hour of there time to reproduce a defect, Start of with one of the Serenity started projects (like (https://github.com/serenity-bdd/serenity-cucumber-starter)[this one]) and add a scenario or test case that both illustrates and describes your issue.
+If someone has to volunteer an hour of there time to reproduce a defect, Start of with one of the Serenity started projects (like [this one](https://github.com/serenity-bdd/serenity-cucumber-starter) and add a scenario or test case that both illustrates and describes your issue.
 If possible, write the test to describe the behaviour you expect, so that it fails when the defect is present, and that it will pass when the defect is fixed.

 ### Submit a Pull Request